hundredyearfarms/Hundred-Year-Farms/README.md

 - Diversification: Greenhouses and high-value trees provide income independent of field crops and distribute work over the year.

-For managing data, we are using an open standard 3D file system for design and to manage the farm's data.
-For buildings, some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...).
-The main purpose of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using the BIM extension for [infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) known as BIM-IFC5.
+For managing data, we are using an open standard 3D file system [BIM-IFC5 for infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/).
+Some of the conventional Building Information Management (BIM) tools are being used to design out-buildings (greenhouses, sheds, workshop, garage, ...) as illustrated in the panel to the left below.
+However, the main purpose of this file system is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) as shown in the panel to the right.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">
 </p>

-The IFC standard is the only data format we are aware of that is likely to persist and be supported for a 100 years or more, primarily due to its use by governments for public infrastructure (roads, drainage, other infrastructure) which is typically designed for life spans similiar to this farm.
+The IFC standard is the only data format we are aware of that is likely to persist and be supported for a 100 years or more due to its use by governments for public infrastructure which is typically designed for life spans similiar to this farm.

 **Carbon-negative integrated greenhouse**